MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 This insight shows the average listen and talk ratio of top sellers and rest of the team in conversations with customers.
 By analyzing this insight, you can understand what working-out for top sellers while in conversation with customers to close deals and generate revenue.

-The following image is an example of how the talk-to-listen ratio section is displayed:
+The following image is an example of how the talk-to-listen ratio insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Comparison of Talk-to-listen ratio](media/si-app-talk-to-listen-ratio.png  "Comparison of Talk-to-listen ratio")